MANPU 2024

 organized in conjunction with ICDAR2024 The 18th International Conference on Document Analysis and Recognition, Grand Hyatt Hotel, Athens, Greece, August 30 - September 4, 2024

-Important dates | Registration | Scope and Topics | Datasets | Paper submissions | Program | Organizers | Contact
+Important dates | Registration | Scope and Topics | Datasets | Keynote speech | Program | Organizers | Contact

 Why should we research on Comics?